 Minting

-This is the first of many tutorials in a series where you'll be creating a complete NFT smart contract from scratch that conforms with all the NEAR NFT standards.
 Today you'll learn how to create the logic needed to mint NFTs and have them show up in your NEAR wallet.
-You will be modifying a bare-bones skeleton smart contract by filling in the necessary code snippets needed to add minting functionalities.
+You will be filling a bare-bones skeleton smart contract to add minting functionalities.

-To get started, switch to the 1.skeleton branch in our repo.
+folder in our repo.
 If you haven't cloned the repository, refer to the Contract Architecture to get started.

-Modifications to the skeleton contractโ€‹
+Modifications to the skeleton contract

 In order to implement the logic needed for minting, we should break it up into smaller tasks and handle those one-by-one.
 Let's step back and think about the best way to do this by asking ourselves a simple question: what does it mean to mint an NFT?